nds-group/MobileTrafficDists/README.md

 ## Models included

 Here's a brief description on what's included on this page.
+Please note this work was developed in Python 3.9 and most of the statistical work was done using Scipy and Pomegranate libraries.
+We strongly suggest using those for better compatibility.

 ### 1. Share of sessions and traffic across apps:
 For every app, what was the percentage of sessions and traffic

 ### 2. Session arrival rate distribution
-Considering all antennas included on our study, we present 10 sampled ones ranked by their traffic load, with $0.1$ having the lowest load and $1.0$ the highest
+Considering all antennas included on our study, we present 10 sampled ones ranked by their traffic load, with $decile=0.1$ having the lowest load and $decile=1.0$ the highest.
+Since for a day, the arrival rate had a multi-modal distribution represented by peak and non-peak hours, we split results for those two distributions.
+Please note peak hours is represented by a Gaussian distribution (with $\mu$ represented by column *loc* and $\sigma$ represented by *scale*), while non-peak hours is represented by a Pareto distribution (with its shape parameter being represented by column *alpha* and the scale that represents the shift on loads being the *scale* column; on this case the *loc* column will always be zero).

+### 3. Transport layer session-level traffic probability distributions

+### 4. Relation between traffic and duration for transport-layer sessions

 ## Acknowledgements
 This work was supported by BANYAN project, which received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement no. 860239; by NetSense, grant no. 2019-T1/TIC-16037 funded by Comunidad de Madrid; by the research project CoCo5G (Traffic Collection, Contextual Analysis, Data-driven Optimization for 5G), grant no. ANR-22-CE25-0016, funded by the French National Research Agency (ANR); and by the Regional Government of Madrid through the grant 2020-T2/TIC-20710 for Talent Attraction.